With JS Cardinal

-If, however, you prefer seeing ads about products and services that you might be interested in, all in the context of your personal identity being protected, instead of ads that are mostly random and irrelevant, then you can feel at ease leaving ads personalisation on.
+If, however, you prefer seeing advertisements about products and services that you might be interested in, all in the context of your personal identity being protected, instead of advertisements that are mostly random and irrelevant, then you can feel at ease leaving ads personalisation on.

 3Ditor: Ah great, thanks for your time JS.